Creating Apps From Scratch¶

 }

-Alternatively, we offer a better similar way to well-known public repositories such as Maven Central
+Alternatively, we offer a better similar way to well-known public repositories such as Maven Central, Bintray and

 without any additional manual downloads.
 We finally publish Android SDK libraries via SAP-hosted Maven infrastructure in